r15hil/r15hil.github.io/docs/books/books.md

 🔜 Colorless Tsukuru Tazaki and His Years of Pilgrimage - Haruki Murakami

-🔜 The Life-Changing Magic of Tidying Up - Marie Kondo

 🔜 Guns, Germs, and Steel - Jared Diamond

-🔜 The Problems of Philosophy - Bertrand Russell

 🔜 Thinking, Fast and Slow - Daniel Kahneman